Paschek-Lab/BondAid/README.md

-The time-dependent fluctuations of bond populations such as hydrogen bond (HB) populations are described by the population correlation function using the Luzar-Chandler notation
+The time-dependent fluctuations of bond populations such as hydrogen bond (HB) populations are described by a population correlation function using the Luzar-Chandler notation
 ```math
 C(t) \approx  \frac{\left\langle h(0)h(t) \right\rangle }